Skip to Calculator

 How to Improve Your Score Before Applying

-**Don't close old accounts.** A credit card you've had for 10 years and never use is contributing to your length of credit history and keeping your total available credit high (helping utilization).
-Closing it hurts both factors.
+Don't close old credit card accounts, even ones you haven't used in years.
+That unused card is still contributing to your length of credit history and keeping your total available credit high, which keeps your utilization ratio low.
+Closing it chips away at both of those factors at the same time.

-**Wait out negative items.** Late payments stay on your credit report for seven years, but their impact fades significantly after two years.
-A late payment from four years ago matters much less than one from six months ago.
+Time helps too, though slowly.
+Late payments stay on your credit report for seven years, but their weight on your score fades after the first two.
+A late payment from four years ago does far less damage than one from six months ago.
+If you had a rough patch a few years back and your recent history is clean, that's already showing up in your current score.

 The Strategic Timeline: When to Apply